 Both numbers are important in determining the state of your heart health.

 If you’re in the normal range, no medical intervention is needed.
-However, you should maintain a healthy lifestyle and healthy weight to help prevent high blood pressure from developing.
+However, it’s important to maintain a healthy lifestyle and moderate weight to help prevent high blood pressure from developing.

 When your systolic pressure is between 120 and 129 mm Hg and your diastolic pressure is less than 80 mm Hg, it means you have elevated blood pressure.

 No medications are necessary for elevated blood pressure.
 But your doctor may talk with you about the importance of a healthy lifestyle, such as getting regular exercise, eating a balanced diet, and managing your weight.

 You may receive a diagnosis of stage 1 hypertension (the medical term for high blood pressure) if: